How to dispose of your live tree

-Christmas trees are given a new life after being composted or chipped for mulch, so keep the tree in a natural state.
+Christmas trees are given a new life after being composted or chipped, so keep the tree in a natural state.

 "Live" Christmas trees with root balls and artificial trees cannot be collected as yard trim.

-You can also recycle branches and needles at home by placing them under trees and shrubs as a temporary winter mulch -- or chop them up and add them to your compost pile!
+You can also recycle branches and needles at home by placing them under trees and shrubs-- or chop them up and add them to your compost pile!

 Residents of apartments and condominiums: check with your property manager or representative for specific recycling instructions.